AntoineMrtl/oracle-swap-front/README.md

 ## How to use it

-The frontend is divided in three parts to fullfill all the requirments of the dapp :
+The frontend is divided in three parts to fullfill all the requirements of the dapp :

 #### Swap